 - Respiratory distress, like wheezing and panting.

-If any of these problems manifest, a veterinarian should examine the bird.
+If these problems manifest, a veterinarian should perform a comprehensive examination.

-Once the quarantine and settling-in time are over, allow the two parrots to see each other.
-Bring the new parrot into the same room as the existing one in their respective cages.
+Once the quarantine and settling-in time have concluded, allow the two parrots to see each other.
+Bring the second parrot into the same room as the first parrot in their respective cages.

 Take note if one of the parrots is ruffling its feathers or hiding on the floor of its cage.
-Avoid moving their cages closer until both parrots seem happy and contented.
+Avoid moving their cages closer until both parrots seem contented.

-After sufficient time has elapsed, you can set both cages a few inches apart, allowing each bird to see the other up close without fear of attack.
+After sufficient time has elapsed, you can set both cages a few inches apart.

-Lift the new parrot and place it in its new home.
+Lift the first parrot and put it in the new cage with the second parrot.

-It’s normal for birds to be initially cautious.
-You may see the original parrot walk over to greet the new one.
-Allow them to smell, communicate, and inspect each other without intervention.
+It’s normal for parrots to be initially wary of each other.
+One parrot may walk over to greet or check out the other.
+Allow them to smell, communicate, and inspect each other.

-You can leave them in the same cage and monitor how they interact.
-If they get along but still experience mild tension, put them in separate cages at night.
+You can leave them in the same cage and monitor their interactions.
+If they get along but still experience mild tension, put them in separate cages when you’re asleep.

 Use these steps to develop the relationship:

-- Give both parrots a treat whenever they’re in the same cage together.
+- Offering both parrots a treat whenever they’re in the same cage together.

-- Rub their heads affectionately when spending time with them.
+- Rubbing their heads affectionately when spending time with them.

-- Offer encouragement when they’re friendly toward one another.
+- Offering encouragement when they’re friendly toward one another.

 Provide Equal Attention

-Don’t let the existing parrot feel like the new one replaces it during the introduction.
-Parrots can become jealous, which leads to altercations.
-Give equal attention to the original parrot by:
+Don’t let the first parrot feel like the second parrot is there to replace them during the introduction.
+Parrots can become jealous, which leads to severe altercations.

 Identify Good And Bad Behavior